-It is our belief that softwash chemicals, in their diluted form and as used on a customer's property, should be legal and safe for people, materials and our environment.
+It is our belief that softwash chemicals should be legal and as safe as possible for people, materials and our environment.

 Lightning Cleanze at 5:1-10:1 dilution is not classed by the EU, PCD or HSE as corrosive or hazardous to people or our environment.

 We designed this powerful biocide specifically for tough stain removal from rendered walls, footpaths, concrete patios & drives, roofs, sandstone, limestone and most other exterior hard surfaces.